AriFordsham/GHCWiki/status/ghc-7.8.md

 The following new features are planned for 7.8.
 They are at varying degrees of completeness, and may not all make it in.

-- Richard Eisenberg is working on closed type families (a new feature).
-See [NewAxioms](new-axioms)

-- Richard Eisenberg is also working on using "roles" to finally fix [\#1496](https://gitlab.haskell.org//ghc/ghc/issues/1496).

 - Nicolas Frisby is adding a few Core-to-Core optimisations.
 They usually slightly improve performance, but can sometimes make a big difference, both good and bad.
 They are off by default.

   - `-flate-dmd` will run demand analysis near the end of the pipeline. cf [\#7782](https://gitlab.haskell.org//ghc/ghc/issues/7782)